patwhatev/bc-scraper/README.md

-Sk8List
+BC-scraper
 =======

-A bot that allows users to automate skate video soundrack playlists by a variety of filters.
+A bot that:
+- reads site assets from sqsp and moves them to a local dir
+- automates the file renaming/resizing for assets
+- parses text/image files and hopefully automates the upload process into bigcommerce

 You'll need the following dependencies/packages: